Author's Blog

 * * *

-It all began with a case of pneumonia near the end of my sophomore year of college, when I was nineteen.
+For me, it all began with a case of pneumonia near the end of my sophomore year at the University of Virginia (UVA), when I was nineteen.
 For ten days, I couldn’t leave my bed, let alone walk to the dining hall.
-Naturally, my weight was in the mid-90s, but by the end of that week, I was down to the upper 80s.
-(SMA generally happens to people who are already naturally lean, with the majority of cases occurring in young women.)
-I began to get awful stomach pains, unrelated to the pneumonia.
+Naturally, my weight was in the mid-nineties, but by the end of that week, I was down to the upper eighties.
+I began to get awful stomach pains that were unrelated to the pneumonia.
 Only a week later, I developed sinusitis.
 And then the flu.
-I didn't understand it at the time, but this was the slow breakdown of my immune system that comes with being underweight.
-Summer came, and I found that I could barely swallow a bite without feeling sick - and I don’t mean that figuratively.
-I was always freezing, though it was hot, and I caught colds every other week.
-One night, my mom caught me crying on the floor with my stomach hard and distended, like an apple.
-School was starting in a week, so of course there was no time to wait for a specialist or to begin testing at a hospital.
-So, I just saw my general practitioner.
+Summer came, and I found that I could barely swallow a bite without feeling sick—and I don’t mean that figuratively.
+I was always freezing, even though the weather was hot, and I caught colds every other week.

 The following week, I met with a surgeon at Georgetown Hospital.
 He was the first to truly explain SMA Syndrome to me.
-He said that it used to be terminal, but now 1 in 3 patients die of the condition either by: catabolysis (advanced malnutrition in which the body begins to digest organs), acute gastric rupture (in which the SM artery slices through the intestines), aspiration pneumonia (when food spasms from the stomach to the lungs), spontaneous upper gastrointestinal bleeding, hypovolemic shock, or sudden collapse of the entire cardiovascular system.
-I was confronted with the fact that my life could only be saved by a major bypass surgery called open duodenojejunostomy.
-What he didn’t tell me is that laparascopic (as opposed to open) duodenojejunostomy is an alternative operation for SMAS, meaning that the three-inch scar on my upper belly wasn’t actually necessary.
-(Laparoscopy does not leave scars because it is done with 5mm-punctures).
+He said that it used to be terminal, but now, 1 in 3 patients die of the condition by any of the following means: catabolysis (a type of advanced malnutrition in which the body begins to digest organs), acute gastric rupture (where the SM artery slices through the intestines), aspiration pneumonia (when food spasms from the stomach to the lungs), or sudden collapse of the entire cardiovascular system.
+I was confronted with the fact that my life could only be saved by a specific major surgery.
+However, the surgeon said that I was so underweight, heart failure during the surgery was a serious concern.
+He also said that, during the operation, there was a possibility that the superior mesenteric artery would be severed.
+This is a major artery that stems straight from the aorta, which runs right out of the heart.
+So, basically, he was telling me that, if this artery is merely nicked, I would bleed to death immediately.
+I remember crying in his office and asking, “Is there any other way?
+Is there anything else that can be done besides this surgery?”
+And he just looked at me and said, “I’m sorry, no. If you do not have this surgery, you will die.”

-I went on medical leave from college not only for the surgery, but to recover from SMAS in general.
-By the grace of God, as of September 2009, I have gained about 15 pounds from my lowest weight and have successfully returned to school, now in my final year at UVA with law school lined up next.
-The Lord carried me through all this, and I know now that no matter what comes my way, I’m always shielded, armed and ready - not by my own strength, but His. :)
+I went on medical leave from college not only for the surgery, but to cope with all the damage SMA Syndrome had done to my body by that point.
+I truly know what it is like to live in constant pain, all day, every day.
+But, by the grace of God, by 2010, I have gained about twenty pounds from my lowest weight of 67 and have successfully graduated with honors from UVA.
+I know the Lord carried me through all this, and no matter what comes my way next in life, I’m always shielded, armed and ready - not by my own strength; the Lord Almighty knows that ran out long, long ago.
+I'm running on the strength of Jesus Christ, my Great Physician. :)

 Return HOME